-The maximum study load for a semester is 20 academic units including physical education activity units.
+The maximum study load for a semester is 20 academic units including Exercise Science (formerly Physical Education) activity units.

 Students are reminded that each unit of credit is calculated to involve a total of at least three hours of classroom and outside time per week.
 Thus, a 20-unit study load represents a minimum 60-hour work load each week.
 Students working full-time are advised NOT to attempt a full-time college program.